Bug zapper: Scattering

+Research has shown that when insects are electrocuted, bug zappers can spread a mist containing insect parts up to about 2 m from the device.
+The air around the bug zapper can become contaminated by bacteria and viruses that can be inhaled by, or settle on the food of people in the immediate vicinity.

+The US Food and Drug Administration (FDA) advises that the bug zapper should not be installed above a food preparation area, and that insects should be retained within the device.
+Scatter-proof designs are produced for this purpose.

+Hand-held type

+Battery-powered bug zappers are manufactured, often in the shape of a tennis racket, with which flying insects can be hit.
+Low-cost versions may use a standard disposable battery, while rechargeable bug zappers may use a lithium-ion battery.

 History

 In its October 1911 issue, Popular Mechanics magazine had a piece showing a model "fly trap" that used all the elements of a modern bug zapper, including electric light and electrified grid.
 The design was implemented by two unnamed Denver men and was conceded to be too expensive to be of practical use.
 The device was 10 by 15 in, contained 5 incandescent light bulbs, and the grid was 1/16 in wires spaced 1/8 in apart with a voltage of 450 volts.
 Users were supposed to bait the interior with meat.

 According to the US Patent and Trademark Office, the first bug zapper was patented in 1932 by William M. Frost.

 Separately, William Brodbeck Herms (1876–1949), a professor of parasitology at the University of California, had been working on large commercial insect traps for over 20 years for the protection of California's important fruit industry.
 In 1934 he introduced the electronic insect killer that became the model for all future bug zappers.